ankiboyz/AIUEngine/README.md

        mentioned i.e.
-       path_to_module and method - in which case method of the specified module will be executed only path_to_module - then only the module will be imported only_method_name - only method will be executed
+       path_to_module and method - in which case method of the specified module will be executed only path_to_module - then only the module will be imported only_method_name - only method will be executed.
+If method ONLY (i.e. NO path_to_module is present) then lambda expressions are only currently supported , those return boolean output.
+                          Can be used in decision stages, evaluating the params in the dictionary.
+       The Stage_processor method should only return boolean (True/False) , it is the only supported output as of now.

        caveat : currently the support to execute the module import and a different method both to be done is not supported.